Incoming Freshmen Info

 WELCOME TO LIBERTY HIGH SCHOOL BANDS

-Marching season consists of four Saturday competitions, October 5th through the November 2nd Championships at Autzen Stadium in Eugene.
+Marching season consists of four Saturday competitions throughout October through the November Championships at Autzen Stadium in Eugene.
 Each is a full-day event at a local/regional high school or stadium with two competitions being an overnight trip at Grants Pass High School and the Eugene Championships.
 Students are expected to participate in every competition.
 The band generally performs twice at each competition.
 Transportation is provided between Liberty and the competition.
 The fall season schedule is distributed at registration time in August.
 The schedule for each competition day is announced about one week before that competition.
 The time of the second performance is dependent on preliminary performance scores.
 Plan for long, fun days!

 There are two separate fees for the band participation: